nicholalexander/youreuler/README.md

 1. Register callback actions on link shortening.
 2. encrypt / sign url

-## Discussion

-This was a fun project!

-### Redis Client

-I found one of the most interesting questions to be where the redis client lives.
-If it is included in the UrlTransformer or if the server knows about it.
-I think there were two considerations, one: if the UrlTransformer knows how to determine if it has a unique link or not so that other links are not overwritten.
-Ultimately, I decided to let the UrlTransformer know how to save and resolve it's links, so that gives it access to the redis client.

-The other consideration was how the UrlTransformer should be instantiated within the server.
-In setting it up in the configure block, I think I've limited the number of connections that can be created against the client, but I need to do more research on how Sinatra handles each request and what that impact would be.
-For now, I feel it's symantically in the right place.

-### Server

-The sinatra server is setup as a classic sinatra application.
-The only slightly strange thing was using the lambda to handle the processing of the api request from the params.
-I set it up this way so that I could handle posts to the api route with params but also get's, so you can get it from your browswer without setting anything up.
-I know that's not standard, but I thought it'd be nice to be able to see it working without having to use Postman or curl.

-### UrlTransformer

-Where most of the work gets done.
-Aside from the server handling all the server things, all the logic for shortening the urls happens here.
-I had considered packaging this as a gem and including it into the sinatra project that way - as that might have helped with some of the organization decisions of the project, but maybe next time.

-There are three public methods, `payload_valid?`, `shorten`, and `resolve`.  `shorten` and `resolve` essentially map to the two main routes in the server.

-The big missing element here is error handling.
-Next on my todo list would be building custom error classes with messages to surface in the server response so as to be more informative to the user.
-Right now, errors are just raised and don't do anything very productive or communicative.

-I also was thinking that I'd like to add a `enlengthen` method that does the opposite of `shorten`.
-I was thinking that would be a good litmus test as to how flexible the code is and it feels like there would have to be a lot of changes to make that semantic and nice.

-Lastly, if, based on the Redis/Sinatra research, it would make sense to instantiate a UrlTransformer class for each request, I'd like to add a to_json method to make rendering the response work nicely with sinatra.

-### Scaffolding and Tooling

-I don't think I've ever not used a scaffold for a Sinatra application like this, but there was a lot of setup and tooling which was mostly fun.
-I'm not sure I like not having an app folder, with the server in it, but this setup seemed easiest for the scope of what needed to be done.

 ## A Note On the Naming

 A guy I met once pronounced URLs as "you're ul".
 But with no real empty space between the two words.
 And that was different.
 It is only a happy accident that the name I picked also says Your Euler.